Yoga At Your Place

 What kind of yoga do you teach?

+We teach an eclectic style of yoga, which means we draw from many different styles and traditions of yoga to find the best way to teach you.
 Some people prefer the accurate and precise style of Iyengar yoga, others prefer the flowing sequences of Desikachar.
 Many people like the gentle methods commonly referred to as Hatha Yoga, which include a guided relaxation.
+We talk with you about your needs and the kind of yoga practice you want, and guide you to the best way to achieve your goals. |

 Do you have a beginner’s class?